© Crown copyright 2020

 This publication is available at https://www.gov.uk/government/publications/sector-based-work-academies-employer-guide/sector-based-work-academies-employer-guide

-Sector-based work academies are a way to create a skilled workforce for your business.
-The schemes are available in England and Scotland to help those who are ready for work, and receiving benefits, to secure employment.
-Sector-based work academies are designed to help meet your immediate and future recruitment needs as well as to recruit a workforce with the right skills to sustain and grow your business.
+The sector-based work academy programme (SWAP) can support you to create a skilled workforce for your business.
+Sector-based work academies help prepare those receiving unemployment benefits to apply for jobs in a different area of work.
+Placements are designed to help meet your immediate and future recruitment needs as well as to recruit a workforce with the right skills to sustain and grow your business.
+SWAP is administered by Jobcentre Plus and available in England and Scotland.

-A sector-based academy can last up to 6 weeks.
+A sector-based work academy can last up to 6 weeks.
 Placements have 3 main components:

-- pre-employment training – relevant to the needs of your business sector
+- pre-employment training – matched to the needs of your business sector

-An important feature of the sector-based work academies is that they offer a flexible approach and can be adapted to meet the needs of your business.
-The scheme is particularly useful for young people but is open to jobseekers of all ages.
+An important feature of SWAP is that each sector-based work academy offers a flexible approach and can be adapted to meet the needs of your business.
+Placements are particularly useful for young people but are open to all jobseekers aged 18 upwards.

-Participants will remain on benefits throughout the period of the sector-based work academy.
-Jobcentre Plus will pay any travel and childcare costs whilst they are on the work experience placement.
-There is no direct cost to an employer for sector-based academies as the costs are covered by government funding.
+Participants remain on benefits while on a SWAP placement.
+The government will pay any travel and childcare costs whilst benefit claimants are on the scheme.
+There is no direct cost to an employer for running a sector-based work academy as training and administration costs are covered by government funding.

 The government is committed to ensuring that people looking for employment have the essential skills to succeed in the workplace.
 Jobcentre Plus, colleges and other training providers want to work with employers like you to design the content of sector-specific training that meets the needs of your business and those of the labour market.

-In England, sector-based work academy training is fully funded through the Skills Funding Agency and delivered by further education colleges and training providers.
+In England, SWAP training is fully funded through the Education and Skills Funding Agency (ESFA) and delivered by further education colleges and training providers.
 The training will enable participants to undertake units on the Qualifications and Credit Framework (QCF).

 In Scotland, sector-based work academy training may be fully funded through Skills Development Scotland or other partner organisations and delivered by further education colleges and training providers.